0x416c616e/VBoxHardenedLoader/Binary/howto.md

 ### Appendix A: Using EFI VM

-There are two ways to set your patched/custom EFI ROM for EFI VM.

-##### 1. Replace VBoxEFI64.fd with patched
-During Step 3.

-* Make backup copy of original `VBoxEFI64.fd` in VirtualBox directory somewhere;
-* Replace `VBoxEFI64.fd` in VirtualBox directory with it patched version from VBoxLdr\data directory.
-Select proper version of file and then rename it to `VBoxEFI64.fd` (e.g. you have installed 5.1.18 then select `VBoxEFI64_5.1.18.fd`);
-* Use hidevm_efiahci (AHCI controller mode) or hidevm_efiide (IDE controller mode) for your EFI VM.

-##### 2. Use vboxmanage setextradata
-It is the simple way, without any file replacing:
-* Configure VM to use alternative EFI ROM with help of VBoxManage.
+Configure VM to use alternative EFI ROM with help of VBoxManage.

 *vboxmanage setextradata vmname "VBoxInternal/Devices/efi/0/Config/EfiRom" full_path_to_your_patched_efirom*

+For example, if you are using VirtualBox 6.1.2 then

-e.g. *vboxmanage setextradata vm01 "VBoxInternal/Devices/efi/0/Config/EfiRom" C:\VM\PinkiPie.fd*
+*vboxmanage setextradata vm01 "VBoxInternal/Devices/efi/0/Config/EfiRom" C:\VBoxLdr\data\efi_amd64_fixed_6.1.2*

-To automate this you can add the following string to EFI vm configuration scripts *%vboxman% setextradata "%1" "VBoxInternal/Devices/efi/0/Config/EfiRom" full_path_to_your_patched_efirom*
+To automate this you can add the following string to EFI vm configuration scripts

-Note that some VirtualBox versions might not support this.
+*%vboxman% setextradata "%1" "VBoxInternal/Devices/efi/0/Config/EfiRom" full_path_to_your_patched_efirom*

 ### Appendix B: Uninstalling VirtualBox loader

 If monitoring driver loaded - reboot Windows.
 Delete VBoxLdr folder.
-Open regedit and delete keys

->HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tsugumi
->
->HKEY_LOCAL_MACHINE\SOFTWARE\Tsugumi

-if present.

-If you used patched EFI module then restore `VBoxEFI64.fd` file from backup otherwise VirtualBox will be unable to work with EFI VM's.

 ### Appendix C: Updating VirtualBox

 Scenario: you decided update VirtualBox without clean reinstall and rebooting your PC.
 Will the loader work with new version?
-Yes it will, but you need re-run loader.exe in elevated command prompt to update patch information for new version of VirtualBox dynamic link library VBoxDD.dll.
-Basically you need to repeat Step 5.
+Yes it will, but you have to re-run loader.exe in elevated command prompt to update patch information for new version of VirtualBox dynamic link library VBoxDD.dll.
+Basically you need to repeat Step 4.